jaspar888/Letterboxd-txt-letterboxd-csv-list/README.md

 2. Make sure you dont have any files named "IMPORT_THIS_TO_LETTERBOXD.csv" or "COULD_NOT_FIND_THESE_FILMS_LIST.txt"

 3. Run the script
-   make sure you have a good internet connection and time, python isnt known for its efficiency.
+   and make sure you have a good internet connection and time, python isnt known for its efficiency.

 <!-- CONTACT -->